 The hotel sector scoffed down a large portion of the lucrative tourism pie; it was projected to gross US$898 million this year.
 Over 12 million domestic and foreign tourists stayed in Israeli hotels in 2019, a 4.7% increase on the year before and up 14.1% on 2017.

-With a total average room occupancy rate of 69.5% last year, overbooked Israeli hotels were turning customers away even outside the busy seasons, especially in hot ticket destinations like Jerusalem, Tel Aviv, and Eilat.
+With a total average room occupancy rate of 69.5% in 2019, overbooked Israeli hotels were turning customers away even outside the busy seasons, especially in hot ticket destinations like Jerusalem, Tel Aviv, and Eilat.
 In response to the unprecedented boom, the construction industry worked on overdrive, opening thousands of new hotel rooms each year to meet the rapidly growing demand.

 The aviation sector also enjoyed lightning-fast growth, with both local and international airlines putting on a plethora of new routes to service inbound travelers.
 Israel’s three major airlines, El Al, Israir, and Arkia, significantly enhanced their domestic and international routes, ultimately causing air traffic to increase by a whopping 7.5% in 2019.